The Sadness Started With the Ring Walk Again — But This Time for Jake Paul

 Back in D.C., when I told friends about the meeting, they said it was “meant to be Karma, part of life’s mysterious journey.

-Deepest sympathies to Rahman’s family, friends, and all who were touched by his presence.
+Deepest sympathies to Rahaman’s family, friends, and all who were touched by his presence.

 Rest in peace, Champ — and say Gidday to your big brother from all of us when you step into that big boxing ring in the sky.
 And while you’re there please give my mate Des Duguid a nudge as well I’m sure he’ll be close by your brothers side reliving their time as 2 loveable rascals in the 1960 Olympic Village.